chili-chips-ba/openPCIE/5.sim/models/pcievhost/README.md

 #### Model Verification

 The _pcievhost_ model's original deployment was to drive an endpoint implementation which operated as a 16 lane GEN1 device, or an 8 lane GEN2 device.
 Almost all testing has been done at these widths and speeds.
-Support for different widths are fully implemented and tested using thtwo _pcieVHost_ modules back to back, one as an RC and  the other as an EP.
+Support for different widths are fully implemented and tested using two _pcieVHost_ modules back to back, one as an RC and the other as an EP.